elianabuenaventura/sequencing_coverage_scripts/README.md

  - Directory from illumiprocessor script step (typically called something like 'uce-clean')
  - Directory of Trinity assemblies.
  	- This directory contains subdirectories named after the sample names, where each directory contains a file called 'contigs.fasta' containing the assemblies. (e.g., ./Trinity_Assemblies/[TAXON1]/contigs.fasta)
- 	  - NOTE: After the script is run, all files in the directory EXCEPT contigs.fasta will be removed.
-This prevents the SAM and BAM files taking up too much disk space while procesessing many samples at a time.
+ 	  - NOTE: After the script is run, all files in the directory EXCEPT contigs.fasta will be removed to prevent the SAM and BAM files taking up too much disk space while procesessing many samples at a time.
 5. contig_coverage.py requires:
  - Directory from illumiprocessor script step (typically called something like 'uce-clean')
  - Fasta file concatenated from loci files generated in subsequent Phyluce script steps (e.g., phyluce_assembly_get_fastas_from_match_counts; phyluce_align_seqcap_align, see notes below)
-     - NOTE: If using post alignment files, the gap and other 'alignment' characters must be stripped from the fasta file.

 #### Converting alignments to concatenated fasta format for script input.
-For input alignments, slected alignments at a point that makes the most sense to you, perhaps prior to running GBLOCKS, but that is your choice.
+For input alignments, selected alignments at a point that makes the most sense to you, perhaps prior to running GBLOCKS, but that is your choice.

 >Convert from nexus to fasta:
 >```